althonos/pyrodigal/paper/paper.md

 # Method

+Prodigal works internally with a dynamic programming approach to score all the connections nodes, which represent start and stop codon throughout the sequence, as shown in \autoref{fig:method}.
+The dynamic programming algorithm assigns a score for a gene spanning between two codons based mostly on the frequency of nucleotide hexamers inside the gene sequence.

 ![Graphical depiction of the Prodigal method for identifying genes in a sequence.
 First, the sequence is analysed to find start and stop in the 6 reading frames (1).
-Then dynamic programming nodes are created for each codon, each storing the strand and the type (green for start, red for stop) of the codon they were obtained from (2).
+Then dynamic programming nodes are created for each codon, each storing the strand and the type (green for start, red for stop) of the codon they were obtained from.
+They are then scored on biological criteria, such as the presence of a Shine-Dalgarno sequence (2).
-Putative genes are identified between all start and stop codons in a given window (a gene cannot span between any pair of nodes; some invalid connections are shown with red dashed lines), The putative genes are then scored using a dynamic programming approach (3).
-Once all genes have been scored, the dynamic programming matrix is traversed  to find the highest scoring path, giving the final predictions (4).
+Putative genes are identified between all start and stop codons in a given window (a gene cannot span between any pair of nodes; some invalid connections are shown with red dashed lines).
+Then putative genes are then scored using a dynamic programming approach (3).
+Once all connections have been scored, the dynamic programming matrix is traversed to find the highest scoring path, giving the final predictions (4).
 \label{fig:method}](figure1.svg){width=100%}

+Pyrodigal adapts the first two steps so that the dynamic programming nodes can be extracted directly from a Python string containing the sequence data, rather than requiring formatting to an external file.
+In addition, the node storage has been reworked to use reallocating buffers, saving memory on smaller sequences.
+The node and connection scoring steps use the original Prodigal code.

 # Optimization